-Woodland Acres Middle School (WAMS) is one of twenty-six campuses in Galena Park Independent School District.
-Woodland Acres Middle enrolled a total of 598 students this 2021-2022 school year.
+Woodland Acres Middle School (WAMS) is one of twenty-six campuses in the Galena Park Independent School District.
+Woodland Acres Middle enrolled a total of 598 students this 2022-2023 school year.
 We have a total of 59 staff members to meet the needs of the students.
-Our master schedule for 2021-2022 will be blocked with an A/B rotation every other day.
+Our master schedule for 2023-2024 will again be blocked with an A/B rotation every other day.
+In addition, our 6th graders will have 45 min split during their 3rd and 7th periods.